 Ancestry.com at www.ancestry.com offers its AncestryDNA test.
-Its Ethnicity Estimate feature provides a biogeographical ancestry analysis for 1463 regions of the world using a reference panel that has 44,703 DNA samples that divide the world into 70 overlapping regions and groups.
+Its Ethnicity Estimate feature provides a biogeographical ancestry analysis for over 1000 regions of the world using over 40,000 reference samples.
 Ancestry.com provides a match list, but NO MATCHING SEGMENT DATA IS PROVIDED.
-The raw data files are phased before the comparisons are done which reduces the number of false positive matches that you get for relatively short matching segments.
+The raw data files are phased before the comparisons are done which reduces the number of false positive matches that you get.
 A match must share at least 8 cMs with you to appear on your match list.
 Your match list can be sorted in various different ways.
 You can star specific matches or organize them into as many as 24 custom groups.

 Ancestry.com offers a shared matches (in common with) feature.
 This feature allows you to see which of your matches share DNA in common with your other matches.
 The feature will only display people that Ancestry.com predicts are 4th cousins or more closely related to you (about 20 cMs).
 You can check for shared matches with anyone in your match list.
 This feature at least partially makes up for the lack of a chromosome browser for the AncestryDNA test.
 In February 2019 Ancestry.com announced its ThruLines feature which tells you if some of your matches are related to you on a specific ancestral line and also attempts to predict ancestors for you who don't currently appear in your family tree at Ancestry.com.
-Over 19,000,000 people have done the AncestryDNA test, which makes the AncestryDNA database the largest among all 5 of the major testing companies.
+Over 20,000,000 people have done the AncestryDNA test, which makes the AncestryDNA database the largest among all 5 of the major testing companies.
 Ancestry.com uses a custom Illumina OmniExpress SNP chip.
 This chip tests 637,639 autosomal SNPs, 28,892 X chromosome SNPs, 1691 Y chromosome SNPs, and 195 mitochondrial DNA SNPs.
 The current price is \$99.